lizhonggang1984/cs766/README.md

 <p align="center">
 <img src="display/figure16.png" alt="figure16"/>
  </p>
-Figure13 Performance evaluation of different steps and epoch.
+Figure 13 Performance evaluation of different steps and epoch.
 With more epochs and more steps, the accuracy for training data is increasing, but the optimum setup is 100 x 30epoch.
 100 x 50 epoch caused a drop of mAP in validation data, indicating the existence of overfitting.

 ### 3.1.3 Highly Dependent Different Scenario: Day/Night